PipeItToDevNull/PipeItToDevNull.github.io/_posts/Basic tools for this sysadmin.md

 This can also do SSH, Telnet, VNC, and even HTTPS windows while maintaining all your hosts in a nice tree view.

 #### [Obsidian](https://obsidian.md/)
+Keeping notes, documenting, and just having a personal knowledge base is something I have struggled with.
+Obsidian is the latest iteration of that effort.
+It is markdown based to preserve the independence of your data from the solution as well as to make it easy to interact with in other apps, scripts, or version control systems.

+I use git to sync my "vault" to my server and other devices.
+I also take advantage of the markdown and git integration to publish this blog directly out of its pages, see my [brief first post]({% post_url 2021-12-29-publishing-pages-obsidian %}) about how I do that.

 #### [Espanso](https://espanso.org/)